 It was much more cost-effective for Cybis to create and distribute brochures than catalogs, and they supplied a generous number to their retailers.
 The studio introduced new sculptures twice a year – Spring and Fall – and created advertising materials to accompany them.

-The earliest brochure I’ve found so far is this Z-fold from 1968, which naturally is in black-and-white but appears from the photo to have a gold-foiled “front cover”.
-The initial page, titled “Cybis Porcelains” reads exactly as follows:
+The next earliest is this Z-fold from 1968, which is in black-and-white but appears from the photo to have a gold-foiled “front cover.”
+The initial page, titled “Cybis Porcelains”, is the same text that appeared inside the 1964 World’s Fair brochure:

 The sensitive artistry of Cybis Porcelains reflects the techniques and devotions of the early master craftsmen.
 This is not surprising when one realizes that the firm’s originator, Boleslaw Cybis, an internationally known sculptor and painter, spent some of his formative years in the old Saxony countryside near Meissen.
 Dedicated to creating memorable sculptures for the connoisseur and collector, Cybis remains a small and disciplined group of American artists who understand and practice the European methods.
 In the Cybis studio each porcelain is individually crafted and no two are ever exactly alike.
 Each sculpture bearing the Cybis imprimatur, carries within it something of the pleasure and devotion of the artists who helped to create it.
 Whether in Limited Edition or non-numbered piece, a porcelain by Cybis is a memorable and lasting possession.